 Rated as one of the most liveable cities on the globe and home to over a third of New Zealand’s population, Auckland is a multi-cultural melting pot, offering delicious cuisine and a thriving arts and music scene.

-This vibrant, sophisticated city is a shopper’s paradise, while its range of upmarket eateries are sure to please any food lover.
+This vibrant, sophisticated city is a shopper’s paradise, while its range of upmarket eateries is sure to please any food lover.
 The region is also famed for its natural beauty which will delight outdoor enthusiasts.

 In terms of attractions, the Sky Tower is one of the most iconic buildings in Auckland.
 Standing at 328 metres, this telecommunications tower dominates the skyline and provides unrivalled views of the city below, particularly from the revolving restaurant.